tomjika/PodKastik/README.md

 Download playlist (no conversion)

-Conversion only by selecting a file
+Select a file to convert

 Video download (no conversion)

+Drag and drop a link for download

+Drag and drop a file for conversion

 Output directory, speed and resample values are remembered